Macrix/procontel.sdk/README.md

 The first thing to use the service is to initialize instance with port number of AdministrationService (`Initialzie` method), then we are able to establish connection using `Connect` method.
 Next step is subscription for event `MessageReceived` which will be triggered each time when message will logged.
 Then we can start lsitening for events by using `EnableMessagesListener`, which take filter parameter `ReceiverMessagesFilter`.
 So there is possibillity to filter out some of the messages, for which event is not triggered.

-Closing connection and cleaning up is done in `TerminateAsync` method, so basically we starting with disabling receiving events by calling `DisableMessagesListener`, then we unsubscribe from event and finally `Dispose` instance.
+Closing connection and cleaning up is done in `Terminate` method, so basically we starting with disabling receiving events by calling `DisableMessagesListener`, then we unsubscribe from event and finally `Dispose` instance.

 There are more features available, such as:
 * `UpdateMessagesListenerFilter` - it allows to change filters on active listener